jhumelsine/jhumelsine.github.io/_posts/2025-08-08-builder-introduction.md

 What is a complex object?
 It’s an object with optional elements, repeating elements and/or an assemble of various elements.

 The GoF features `MazeBuilder` as a complex object in their sample code. `MazeBuilder`, an abstract interface, allows the client code to build a `Maze` by adding `Rooms` to the `Maze` one at a time and connecting pairs of `Rooms` together via a `Door`. `MazeBuilder` supports the construction of a `Maze` of any size, or complexity, from a single `Room` to thousands of `Rooms` with connecting `Doors`.
-Their `Maze` is [undirected graph](https://en.wikipedia.org/wiki/Graph_theory#Graph), but within the context of a game.
+Their `Maze` is a [undirected graph](https://en.wikipedia.org/wiki/Graph_theory#Graph), but within the context of a game setting.
 Here's a Java example:

 ```java
 interface MazeBuilder {